pepperpow/smb2-door-randomizer/README.md

 Changes to gameplay:

 - POW Blocks can be hit from beneath
+- Certain random characters can do special abilities...
 - Mushroom Blocks lifted from below while as a tile
 - Continue from last door on lives lost
 - Character select on death